Posted on September 7, 2017

 Working with the provincial government to produce useful research

 Chankar applied to work with Boehm, who is an expert on health policy, for a pair of Trinity classes.
 TRN 377 and TRN 477 help students develop a major research paper making policy recommendations and then submit it to an academic journal.
-Just weeks after the pair decided Chankar would research basic income, the Ontario government announced a basic income pilot project for 2017, based on recommendations by Hugh Segal, Master of U of T’s Massey College.
+Just weeks after the pair decided Chankar would research basic income, the Ontario government announced a basic income pilot project for 2017, based on recommendations by Hugh Segal, Head of U of T’s Massey College.

 “Suddenly, our work went from theoretical to practically applicable,” says Chankar.
 The duo met with the Ministry of Community and Social Services, and tailored the project to researching the kinds of data the government could use.